unstoppabledomains/.github/README.md

 By selling these domains direct to consumers for a one-time fee, we are creating a product that will shape the future of the decentralized web.

+--

-Unstoppable Domains’ remote, international team is made up of a wide range of diverse experiences, languages, cultures, nationalities and backgrounds.
-We are proud to be an inclusive employer with team members in over 18 countries!
+**We're hiring!** Unstoppable Domains’ remote, international team is made up of a wide range of diverse experiences, languages, cultures, nationalities and backgrounds.
+We are proud to be an inclusive employer with team members in over 18 countries.
 [Join us!](https://unstoppabledomains.com/careers)

 ![Metrics](/metrics.svg)